JimmyKenMerchant/RaspberryPi/README.md

 cd ~/Desktop
 git clone https://github.com/JimmyKenMerchant/RaspberryPi.git
 cd RaspberryPi/frequency_counter
-make type=2b
+make type=zerow
 ```
-config.txt in share/assets/raspi* is used with each kernel.img.
+config.txt in share/assets/ is used with "kernel.img" which is made by the command above.
 You need to paste these config.txt and kernel.img to the root directory of your boot media (e.g. FAT32 formatted SD Card).
 You also need to get latest start.elf and bootcode.bin from RasPi Official Repository, and paste these to the root directory of your boot media.